Our Services

 Helpful Resources

-Colon hydrotherapy sometimes leads to fainting when warm or cold water and bowel pressure overstimulate the vagus nerve, causing sudden drops in heart rate and blood pressure; dehydration, electrolyte shifts, anxiety, certain medications and rapid temperature changes can all increase this risk.
+Colon hydrotherapy can cause fainting when water temperature and bowel pressure overstimulate the vagus nerve, triggering sudden drops in heart rate and blood pressure.
+Dehydration, electrolyte imbalances, anxiety, certain medications, and rapid temperature shifts all raise this risk.

-There are several factors to consider; see below for complete details on prevention, what to do if you feel faint and when to seek medical help.
+See below for complete details on prevention, what to do if you feel faint, and when to seek medical help.

 Undergoing colon hydrotherapy (also known as colonic irrigation) can help some people feel lighter, more energized, and relieve occasional bloating.
 But a small number of patients experience lightheadedness or even faint during the procedure.
 Understanding why this happens—and how to prevent it—will help you prepare, stay safe, and get the most out of your session.